 Man charged with 2 counts of interfering with child custody following Amber Alert

-Court documents filed in a northern Wisconsin county show a Drummond man has been formally charged with two counts of interference with child custody following an Amber Alert issued last week for two kids, who are three- and six-years-old.
+Two children, ages 3 and 6, were found with the suspect, according to authorities.
+Both children were checked out at the hospital before being reunited with their families.

+“A lot of times we don’t get good news in law enforcement, you celebrate the wins,” said Barron County Sheriff Chris Fitzgerald.

-Gage Ryon Ackley-Dechant, 30, was formally charged on Thursday.
+Gage Ryon Ackley-Dechant of Drummond, Wisconsin, was formally charged on Thursday.
 A future court date has yet to be scheduled as of this publishing.

 As previously reported by 5 EYEWITNESS NEWS, the alert issued on Wednesday was made after the Barron County Sheriff’s Office received information from the Ashland Police Department around 3:30 p.m. that day saying the two children had been abducted and may be located near Haugen.

-Deputies later found Ackley-Dechant, as well as the two kids, who were safe and returned to their families after being checked out at a local hospital.

 The criminal complaint states Ackley-Dechant is the biological father of one of the kids, and “has a stepfather-like relation” with the other child.
-It adds the mother told police on Sept.
-25 that she had asked Ackley-Dechant to return the kids after they had been with him since the 20th.
-The document goes on to say the mother had asked Ackley-Dechant to do so on Sept.
-24, and he allegedly told her in a text message that “he had some business to take care of” around 5 p.m. that day
+It adds the mother told police on Wednesday that she had asked Ackley-Dechant to return the kids after they had been with him since Sept.
+20. The document goes on to say the mother had asked Ackley-Dechant to do so on Tuesday, and he allegedly told her in a text message that “he had some business to take care of” around 5 p.m. that day.

 The mother told police she sent multiple follow-up messages, which weren’t answered, and at 8 p.m. that same day, the mother said both children must be returned.
 Ackley-Dechant refused to respond, according to the complaint.